andraugust/andraugust.github.io/statmech.md

 $$

-So temperature is again proportional to the average energy per particle (at high energy).
+So at high energy the temperature is again proportional to the average energy per particle.

 ## The Stability of Equilibrium

-Earlier I claimed that the joint multiplicity of two systems is sharply peaked around one energy division, which we decided to call thermal equilibrium.
-The reason it's called equilibrium is because the number of microstates around this particular division is so large that the system is basically always there.
-Now that we have the gas's multiplicity function let's see how many states are actually near thermal equilibrium.
+Earlier I claimed that the joint multiplicity of two systems is sharply peaked around one energy division, which we called thermal equilibrium.
+The reason it's called _equilibrium_ is because the number of microstates around this particular division is so large that the system is basically spends all of its life there.
+Now that we have the gas's multiplicity function let's verify this.

-To simplify, assume the two gases have the same population and volume.
-The joint multiplicity is then
+To simplify, assume that the two interacting gases have the same population and volume, so the joint multiplicity is

 $$
 \Omega(u) = f(N)^2V^{2N}(u\ (U-u))^{3N/2}
 $$

 In terms of notation I'm calling system $$1$$'s energy $$u$$ instead of $$U_1$$ just to clarify the fact that it's an independent variable.
 Taking the derivative of $$\Omega$$ with respect to $$u$$ and setting it equal to zero gives the equilibrium point at $$u = U/2$$, which is an equal division of energy.
-This is intuitive because the gases have the same volume and population.
-Less intuitive is how sharply peaked the multiplicity function is around this division, so let's figure that out next.
+This is an intuitive result because the gases have the same volume and population.
+Less intuitive is how sharply peaked the multiplicity function is around this division, so let's figure that out.

 Taking the Taylor series of $$\Omega$$ around the point $$u = U/2$$ gives